kheiakiyama/trans-feed/README.md

 # trans-feed
-trans-feed build by jekyll and Azure components
+trans-feed build by jekyll and Azure components.
+Translates RSS feeds in your favorite language and hosts static sites.

 ## [Demo](https://trans-feed.azurewebsites.net/)